Steel Magnolias: Critical response

-The movie received a limited release on November 15, 1989: it entered the U.S. box office at No. 4 with an opening weekend gross of $5,425,440; by the time of wider release two days later it grossed $15,643,935; stayed in the top 10 for 16 weeks, grossed $83,759,091 domestically with a further $12,145,000 with foreign markets, giving a worldwide gross of $95,904,091.
+Accolades

 Home media

 The film was released on VHS on June 19, 1990, and on DVD July 25, 2000, allowing the film to gross a further $40 million.
-The movie's overall gross was $135,904,091.
-The film was released on Blu-ray through the boutique label Twilight Time, on September 11, 2012–it has since gone out of print.
+The film's overall gross was $135,904,091.
+The film was released on Blu-ray through the boutique label Twilight Time, on September 11, 2012.
 A 30th anniversary Blu-ray was released on May 28, 2019.
+On April 23, 2024, the film was released on 4K Ultra-HD in honor of the 35th Anniversary.

 Other versions

-Lifetime version
+Lifetime remake

-Lifetime Television Network presented a remake directed by Kenny Leon, who had directed an ABC remake of A Raisin in the Sun (2008), set in Louisiana with black actors in the lead roles: Queen Latifah (M'Lynn), Jill Scott (Truvy), Alfre Woodard (Ouiser), Phylicia Rashād (Clairee), Adepero Oduye (Annelle) and Condola Rashād (Shelby).
-A review in The New York Times was mixed.
+A remake of Steel Magnolias premiered on Lifetime on October 7, 2012, directed by Kenny Leon and featuring an all-black cast that includes Queen Latifah (M'Lynn), Jill Scott (Truvy), Alfre Woodard (Ouiser), Phylicia Rashād (Clairee), Adepero Oduye (Annelle), and Condola Rashad (Shelby).

-Pilot for TV show
+Television pilot

-CBS broadcast on August 17, 1990, a half-hour television pilot sitcom.
-The pilot, set after the events of the movie, featured the same characters, except for Shelby.
+CBS aired a half-hour television pilot sitcom on August 17, 1990.
+The pilot, set after the events of the film, featured the same characters, except for Shelby.
 The cast included Cindy Williams as M'Lynn, Sally Kirkland as Truvy, Elaine Stritch as Ouiser, Polly Bergen as Clairee and Sheila McCarthy as Annelle.
 The show was not picked up to series.